binaryberry/Vending-Machine/README.md

 ###### MiniComputer
 		- loads the vending machine with products and coins on initialization - by default 25 products of each type and 20 coins of each type.
 		- calculates and keeps track of amount inserted
+		- asks for more money if money inserted not enough
 		- decides whether to release product
-		- asks for more money if money inserted not enough
 		- calculates change that needs to be returned and knows how many coins to return
-		- cashes in the money inserted
+		- puts the coins earned in the till after purchase

 ##Notes
 This Vending machine was entirely TDDed, and only contains healthy foods because that's how I roll.